Tor circuit fingerprinting defenses using adaptive padding: The zero-delay PCP strategy

-To confirm our analytic evaluation, we performed a final experiment using a single-site scenario, since this is the hardest to defend.
-Although implementing the PCP defense is possible in our deployed framework of \autoref{sec:wtf}, we chose to simulate it instead, similarly to the experiments of \autoref{sec:strawman}, so that we have a better understanding of its behavior before dealing with the technical complexities of an actual implementation.
-We repeated the experiment for different values of $\varphi,c$, using the following procedure in each experiment.
-For each onion connection, we injected dummy requests in its three circuits as follows: we first sampled the think time $t$ from an exponential distribution with a fixed rate $\lambda_u = 4$.
-Then, we continuously sampled the time of each dummy request from an exponential distribution with rate $\lambda_d = \varphi\cdot\lambda_u$, simultaneously injecting a triple of dummy requests in each of the three circuits (HSDir, introduction and rendezvous), until reaching the time $t$.
+To confirm our analytic evaluation, we performed a final experiment using the same single-site scenario as in \autoref{sec:evaluation-delay}.
+Implementing the defense in our deployed framework of \autoref{sec:wtf} would require deploying further framework modifications to the network (e.g. finer control of preemptive circuits, and working around Tor's restricting RELAY\_EARLY mechanism) so we chose to simulate the PCP mechanism similarly to the experiments of \autoref{sec:evaluation-delay}.

+We used various values of $\varphi$ and $c$, and performed the following procedure: For each onion connection, we injected dummy handshakes in its three circuits as follows: we first sampled the user thinking time $t$ from an exponential distribution with a fixed rate $\lambda_u = 4$ reqs/hour.\footnote{ This choice is arbitrary, since $\lambda_u$ depends on the user behavior for which it is hard to obtain data.
+Still, since we keep $\varphi$ fixed (setting $\lambda_d = \varphi\cdot\lambda_u$), $\lambda_u$ only affects the bandwidth overhead and not the obtained privacy. } Then, we continuously sampled the time of each dummy handshake from an exponential distribution with rate $\lambda_d = \varphi\cdot\lambda_u$, injecting a triple of dummy handshakes in each of the three circuits (HSDir, introduction and rendezvous), until reaching the time $t$.
 The same procedure was followed to pad exit circuits, except that for each one of them two fake ones (fake HSDir and fake Intro) were created and added to the dataset.

-The results for exit and rendezvous circuits are shown in \autoref{fig:experiment5_results}, showing the accuracy for each combination of $\varphi,c$ are a data point over the analytic expressions.
+The results for exit and rendezvous circuits (of a single website) are shown in \autoref{fig:experiment5_results}, showing the accuracy for each combination of $\varphi,c$ are a data point over the analytic expressions.
 We see that the accuracy is identical to that predicted from \autoref{thm:optimal-accuracy}, up to a small experimental error.
 This is in fact quite remarkable, since the classifier takes $N$ as its input, while in the experiments $N$ is not directly observable, but the classifier receives the direct cell sequences.
 The correspondence of the results means that the classifier in fact manages to learn $N$ (and use it to infer the connection type) but nothing more, since the traffic patterns are otherwise similar.